Jenny Lake Renewal Project

 Multi-use pathway –will remain open.
 The pathway itself will we unaffected by the construction.
 Due to the limited amount of parking at South Jenny Lake, please choose another location from which to start your bike ride.

 Trail WorkCheck at a visitor center for up-to-date information on current trail closures and detours.
 Expect changing conditions and unexpected trail closures.
 For your safety, follow all detours and signs.
-There will be no through trail from Hidden Falls to Inspiration Point during the summer of 2017 as trail crews will restore damaged areas and create a more sustainable viewing area and access trail.
+There will be no through trail from Hidden Falls to Cascade Canyon during the summer of 2017 as trail crews will restore damaged areas and create a more sustainable viewing area and access trail.
+However, there will be access to both the Hidden Falls viewing area and the scenic Lower Inspiration Point.

 Please check at a visitor center for current trail closures and detours.
 For your safety, follow all detours and signs.

 Check at a visitor center for information on trail closures before beginning your hike.
-Whether hiking around the lake or taking the shuttle boat across, you will be able to visit Hidden Falls, Inspiration Point or hike into Cascade Canyon this summer.
-There will be no through trail from Hidden Falls to Inspiration Point during the summer of 2017.
+Whether hiking around the lake or taking the shuttle boat across, you will be able to visit Hidden Falls, Lower Inspiration Point, and hike into Cascade Canyon this summer.
+There will be no through trail from Hidden Falls and Lower Inspiration Point into Cascade Canyon during the summer of 2017.
 Expect temporary trail closures and reroutes.

 Come Early or Come Late